Skip to Content

 Grayson Highlands State Park is located close to Virginia’s two highest peaks, Mount Rogers and Whitetop Mountain, both of which can be reached via hiking trails from the park.

-I have since made the trip from Vermont to Virginia several times to hike and camp in Grayson Highlands State Park.
+I have since traveled from Vermont to Virginia several times to hike and camp in Grayson Highlands State Park.
 It’s one of my favorite places on Earth and one of the most awesome state parks in the USA.

 Read Next: 7 Fabulous Things to do on the Blue Ridge Parkway in Virginia and North Carolina